Operational and strategic risks

 (L) Risk of labour market conflicts

-There is a risk that labour market conflicts, such as a strike or lockout in any area of the business, could result in operational disruptions.
-Negotiations of collective bargaining agreements for Axfood’s operations are conducted through the auspices of Swedish Commerce, in which Axfood is a member.
-At the end of 2024, a new round of collective bargaining began.
+There is a risk that labour market conflicts, such as a strike or lockout in a Group company, could result in operational disruptions.
+Negotiations of collective bargaining agreements are mainly conducted through Swedish Commerce, in which Axfood is a member.

 (M) Risks of errors in the financial reporting